Graham Greene’s Brighton Rock is a book about hell.

-It is about hell on earth.
-It is about what it is like to live in this world – with barely a trace of humanity.
+It tells of hell on earth.
+It tells what it is like to live in this world – with barely a trace of humanity.

 More specifically, the novel concerns killers and one killer in particular.
 This is Pinkie, a seventeen year old gangster from a Brighton slum, who had once been a choirboy as a child and had wanted to become a priest.